JCurtisRMIT/arduino/index.md

 ![Blynk Library](/Blynk8266/002blynkLibrary.png)

 Now there are a few ways to use Blynk.
 Blynk needs to connect to your Arduino (or other MCU) via the internet.

 There are many supported hardware platforms that you can use with Blynk (about 400!) however we're only going to cover two here.
 For a regular Arduino with no wifi module you can install some software that will allow your Arduino to use a USB connection to your computer to connect to the internet.
+(See below)

 As a more portable alternative, there is a nice and easy to use series of wifi enabled Arduino compatible boards that all use a microchip called the ESP8266.
 For this module we'll be using this one, the D1 Mini.
 There are many other ESP8266 variants that can work with Blynk, so if you're comfortable reading the documentation yourself go ahead and grab any one you like.

 ![d1 Mini](/Blynk8266/003d1Mini.png)